WEDGE WIRE TROMMEL SCREENS | ROTARY SCREENING DRUM

 Looped Wedge Wire Trommel Screens

-Wedge wire trommel screens, also known as rotary drum screens, are mechanical screening machines used to separate materials.
-Mainly, wedge wire trommel screens are used in the mineral and solid-waste processing industries.
-In addition, they are often used to remove fines from a given waste stream.
+Wedge wire trommel screens, also known as rotary screening drum, are mechanical screening machines used to separate materials.
+Wedge wire trommel screens are used in the mineral and solid-waste processing industries.
+Additionally, they are often used to remove fines from a given waste stream.
 The trommel consists of a wedge wire cylindrical drum (rotary drum) that is normally elevated at an angle at the feed end.
 Screen Systems looped wedge wire is an extremely robust and durable screening method product.

 How does a recycling wedge wire trommel screen work?